yumouwei/camvid_unet_semantic_segmentation/README.md

 2. Pixel-wise accuracy per class, as well as the class-average
 3. Intersection-over-union (IOU, also known as the Jaccard score) per class, and the class-average (mIOU)

 Please refer to the review papers for the definition of each metric.
+My implementations are available in `./utils.py`.

 ## 2. Dataset